Valais’s Legendary Routes

 If you have the soul of a great sportsperson and are looking for a challenge that matches your pedalling power, the 1,400 metre positive ascent between Turtmann and the Moosalp Pass is sure to meet all your expectations.
 Escape into authentic Alpine scenery, visit the charming villages of Eischoll, Unterbäch and Bürchen and make the acquaintance of the black-nosed sheep.
 Whether on a mountainside, skirting a forest or in the midst of lush green pastures, this magnificent route will allow you to test your limits while enjoying breathtaking sights!

-Ascending the Col de la Croix de Cœur
+Col de la Croix de Cœur

 More than 35 kilometres separate your starting point in the Rhône Valley from the finish at the summit of the Col de la Croix de Cœur.
 Starting from Aproz, successively pass through the villages of Nendaz, Isérables and La Tzoumaz before taking an unpaved road for the final few kilometres.
 Around ten hairpin bends are scattered throughout the route leading to the summit of the pass, where you can marvel at a breathtaking view of the Combins massif.
 This climb up the hillside of the Rhône’s left bank is also the legendary final ascent of the Tour des Stations.